-This year marks the 60th anniversary of the Carrera, designed by the late Jack Heuer when he led the firm in 1963.
+This year marks the 60th anniversary of the Carrera, designed by Jack Heuer when he led the firm in 1963.
 Named after the Carrera Panamericana rally, renowned for its rugged terrain and deadly route, the watch was inspired by contemporary designers Heuer admired in his time.
 With clean lines, strong legibility, and a three-register dial with an inner chapter ring, the Ref.
 2447 is the model from which all modern Carrera timepieces are derived.

 So it's unsurprising that the first watch launch by TAG Heuer in 2023, during the LVMH Watch Week, would be a Carrera.
 To commemorate this important anniversary, the brand has produced a modern remake of the Ref.
 2447 SN, one of the most collectable Carreras of the late 1960s.

 The first-generation models of the Carrera featured silvered or black dials.
 This evolved into dials with contrasting counter treatments, such as silver with black sub-dials or the 'panda', and black with silver subdials or the 'reverse panda', by the late 1960s.
 The 'SN' refers to the dial colours, 'silver' and 'noir' (black) for the model.
 Doubling down on the importance of legibility, the hour markers bear stripes down the middle in black, with white hands and markings on black counters for visibility.